hansake/PLD_programmer/README.md

 ([PLD Design Resources | Microchip Technology](https://www.microchip.com/en-us/products/fpgas-and-plds/spld-cplds/pld-design-resources))
 under Wine ([WineHQ - Run Windows applications on Linux, BSD, Solaris and macOS](https://www.winehq.org/)) using PlayOnLinux ([Home - PlayOnLinux - Run your Windows applications on Linux easily!](https://www.playonlinux.com/en/)) on Linux Mint.

+The Arduino sketch afterburner.ino is uploaded to and running on an Arduino UNO and the Linux program afterburner is CLI controlling the programmer.